Find out whether you’re eligible to pay less Council Tax.

 - the disabled person uses a wheelchair inside the house

 - there's an additional kitchen in the house essential to the needs of the disabled person

 - there's an additional bathroom (with bath or shower) in the house essential to the needs of the disabled person

 - a room other than a bathroom, kitchen or toilet is being used mainly by the disabled person and is required to meet their needs

-If you meet one or more of these criteria, your property will be placed in the Valuation Band directly below its current Band.
-For example, if your house is currently a 'B' band property, your payment will be reduced to an 'A' band property.
+If you meet 1, or more, of these criteria, your property will be placed in the Valuation Band directly below its current Band.
 You can still receive a reduction if you live in an 'A' Band property.

 How to apply: complete and return a Disabled persons reduction form (Word, 30kb).